SimonHanischSAG/WxIntegrationTest/README.md

 # WxIntegrationTest
 webMethods IntegrationServer packages in order to develop automated IntegrationTests

 It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally together with the official packages WxLog or WxLog2.
 Furthermore it is designed to use together with WxResilience (https://github.com/SimonHanischSAG/WxResilience).
+Finally the usage of the official package WxInterceptor is not mandatory but recommended and necessary in order to bring out the full strength of the tool.

 MANY THANKS TO LIDL AND SCHWARZ IT, who kindly allowed to provide the template for this package and make it public.

 <h2>How to use (basic configuration)</h2>

+<h3>Provide WxInterceptor</h3>
+compare with above

 <h3>Provide WxConfig or WxConfigLight</h3>
 compare with above